jphmrst/PLC/src/plc/vfp/MapProps.lagda.md

 module plc.vfp.MapProps where
 ```

-In this section we revisit the partial and total map types we defined
+This section is mostly exercises.
+We revisit the partial and total
+map types we defined earlier, and use the techniques of the previous
-earlier, and study their properties.
+sections to establish their properties.

+Most of the exercises in this section are written a little differently
+than the exercises in earlier sections.
+We use `postulate` keyword,
+which we saw earlier in the [Equality]({{ site.baseurl }}/Equality/)
+section.
+Here, the `postulate` keyword allows us to use these lemmas
+in later sections, even if you are not able to complete all of the
+exercises, or complete them in a different file.
+When you work the
+exercises, be sure to remove the `postulate` keyword when you add your
+proof.

 ## Imports